jbhandari/direct_scripts/README.md

 Features:

-  -Autocompletion features for medication names of currently approved FDA medications
+  Autocompletion features for medication names of currently approved FDA medications

-  -All prescriptions are created as QRcodes (Using the RQRcode Gem)
+  All prescriptions are created as QRcodes (Using the RQRcode Gem)
-    -currently implementing: Qr code will be sent to patient via email (User Mailer) and eventually phone (Twilio api)
+    currently implementing: Qr code will be sent to patient via email (User Mailer) and eventually phone (Twilio api)

-  -Every Prescription has a unique url
+  Every Prescription has a unique url

-  -Patient's can be searched by name or unique patient id
+  Patient's can be searched by name or unique patient id

-  -This application was styled with the Bourbon family
+  This application was styled with the Bourbon family

 ![](http://jatin.io/public/DirectScripts.jpg)